 There are instances when you feel like improving your smile, but you feel as though you only need partial treatment.
 If this is the case, then you can get Invisalign for bottom teeth.
 You will receive a single arch treatment, where you will only wear Invisalign to rectify a specific issue instead of adjusting your entire occlusion.

 However, not everyone is eligible for the single arch treatment.
-So, our dentist will examine you to determine whether the approach will be appropriate in your case.
+So, our dentist near you will examine you to determine whether the approach will be appropriate in your case.
 In most cases, single arch treatment is recommended for patients who wish to correct the following:

 When you are thinking of improving your smile, Invisalign or metal braces are usually the main options.
 However, let’s see the difference between the two to know if Invisalign is better than braces.